karamkamal1/Domain_Controller-Active-Directory_Configuration_Lab/README.md

 ## Summary of Lab
 In this lab, I configured a Domain Controller, including setting up and enabling Active Directory, DNS, and DHCP services.
 I defined a DHCP scope to manage IP address distribution within the network.
 A domain named githubdomain.com was created during the configuration.
 Additionally, I set up two Organizational Units within Active Directory Users and Computers, one for Admin accounts and one for Users where I added three user accounts and one admin account.

-This setup ensures centralized management of the network, user authentication, IP address assignment, and domain services while granting us the ability to impliment Group Policies.
-While also forcing a internet connection through our Domain Controller for a connected client.
+This setup ensures centralized management of the network, user authentication, IP address assignment, and domain services while granting us the ability to implement Group Policies.
+While also forcing internet connection through our Domain Controller for domain clients.

 ## Challenges and Solutions
 ### DHCP Configuration Errors
-Challenge: Initially there was an issue with the DHCP scope not assigning IP's correctly to the client machinces.
+Challenge: Initially there was an issue with the DHCP scope not assigning IP's correctly to the client machines.

-Solution: The issue was related to an incorrect subnet mask once correcting that ensuring the scope was correctly defined, the client recieved an IP address.
+Solution: The issue was related to an incorrect subnet mask once correcting that ensuring the scope was correctly defined, the client received an IP address.

 ## Step by Step For Lab
 <a href="https://github.com/karamkamal1/Domain_Controller-Active-Directory_Configuration_Lab.md/blob/b877a1ccfceb92ad4a78eb88b346e8d98b5f9a47/Step_by_step_Domain_Controller_%26_Active_Directory_Lab.md">Link To Full Lab</a>